7 things no one tells you about the Greek islands

 If you want to have a local experience, don’t forget to pack your dancing shoes.
 There are more than 10,000 types of traditional Greek dances and many of them come from the islands — each isle, and often each village has its own.
 The people here don’t necessarily need a reason to bust a move — dancing at weddings, during holidays, to celebrate the grape harvest or just because they feel like it.

 Make sure only to dance when you’ve been invited to, though, as some of the dances may have strict traditions and arrangements, like a set order by age or status — you wouldn’t want to be the random tourist who screws up the whole routine now, would you?

-While the Greek islands have some gorgeous beaches and tavernas galore, each also has its own personality and systems and is definitely a different experience to the Greek mainland.
-So read the above tips to manage your expectations with regards to crowds and punctuality to have the best time possible at this fantastic part of the world.
+While the Greek islands have some gorgeous beaches and tavernas galore, each also has its own personality and system and is definitely a different experience to the Greek mainland.
+So read the above tips to manage your expectations with regard to crowds and punctuality to have the best time possible in this fantastic part of the world.

 Welcome to The Points Guy!